cartheur/aiventure-computer/README.md

 ## The target

 * The target OS for the new design is Debian 12 (bookworm) with Linux kernel 6.6.23.
 The last kernel for the old board is version 4.4.13 according to `b149`.
 * The entire board will have to be proofed in order to obtain a rather assured estimate of the costs-per-unit of manufacture.
-There are anticipated issues with finding replacement parts.
-There is a question of upgrading.
-The focus is only on the main board.

 ## The source